near/near-lake-indexer/README.md

 ```

 The syncing process in archival mode can take a lot of time, so it's better to download a backup provided by NEAR
 and put it in your `data` folder.
-After that your node will need to sync only missing data and it should take
+After that your node will download only the data after the backup was cut and it
-reasonable time.
+takes reasonable amount time.

 All the backups can be downloaded from the public S3 bucket which contains the latest daily snapshots: